-How Your Period Messes with Your Sleep (and What to Do About It)
+How Your Period Messes With Your Sleep

 Getting a good night's sleep is no easy task—and when Aunt Flo pays her monthly visit, it can be even more difficult.
 In fact, according to a National Sleep Foundation (NSF) survey, 30% of women report poor sleep on their periods, and 23% during the week prior.